Critique of World Model: Critique of World Modeling

-In summary, given that discrete and continuous latent representations offer complementary level of abstraction, representation power, and operationalizability, we advocate for the approach of \textit{mixed representations}, which leverages discrete tokens for more robust, interpretable, and symbolic forms of reasoning, while continuous embeddings still play a role in capturing fine-grained sensory nuance.
-While this form of representation is still in its early stages, recent work has demonstrated its promise for generalization in world modeling~\citep{xiang2024pandora} and other forms of reasoning~\citep[e.g.,][]{mitra2024compositional}.
+In summary, given that discrete and continuous latent representations offer complementary level of abstraction, representation power, and operationalizability, we advocate for the approach of \textit{mixed representations}, in which discrete tokens supply the \textit{stateful} backbone of the world state -- a stable, identifiable, and memory-anchored medium for more robust, interpretable, and symbolic forms of reasoning, while continuous embeddings still play a role in capturing fine-grained sensory nuance.
+While this form of mixed representation is still in its early stages, recent work has demonstrated its promise for generalization in world modeling~\citep{xiang2024pandora} and other forms of reasoning~\citep[e.g.,][]{mitra2024compositional}.